Constitutional amendments under the French Fifth Republic: When amendments are effective

-Unless otherwise stated, the provisions of the constitutional laws come into force on the date of enactment.
+Unless otherwise stated, the provisions of constitutional laws come into force on the date of enactment.

 However, some recent constitutional laws have provided a delayed effective date.
 The material content of the Constitution, in these cases, changes on different dates from those of other enactments of constitutional laws.

-For example, the constitution act of 23 July 2008 provides in article 46 that some sections of the reform are effective on 1 March 2009 and others "under the conditions established by law and necessary for their implementing organic laws" (translated).Original: dans les conditions fixées par les lois et lois organiques nécessaires à leur application.
+For example, the constitution act of 23 July 2008 provides in article 46 that some sections of the reform are effective on 1 March 2009 and others "under the conditions established by law and necessary for their implementing organic laws" (translated).
 Thus the old wording of certain articles remained in force for more than eighteen months after the constitutional amendment, while implementing laws were not all ready.
 This is notably the case of the establishment of referendums initiated by the parliament and supported by a part of the electorate, which is foreseen in the new version of Article 11.

 The same constitutional amendment provides in Article 47 that certain amendments of the articles of the Constitution relating to the European Union come into force at the time Lisbon Treaty becomes effective.
 This occurred on 1 December 2009 and the new content of these articles came into force on that date.

 The Constitutional Law of 1 March 2005 had planned similar provisions concerning entry into force of the Treaty establishing a Constitution for Europe, which have become obsolete due to the termination of the process of ratification of this Treaty.